zachmccabe/zachmccabe.github.io/about.md

 I'm the author and [producer](https://www.zachmccabe.com/beijing/how_the_book_got_made.html) of "The Photographers Field Guide to Beijing."
 I used to write about photography for [Empty Easel.](https://www.google.com/search?q=site%3A+emptyeasel.com+zach+mccabe) Before that, I worked as a photographer for NGO clients.

-The focus of my photographic work is long-term projects and image libraries; most is documentary [nonfiction.](https://www.zachmccabe.com/nonfiction.html)
+The focus of my photographic work is long-term projects and image libraries; mostly documentary [nonfiction.](https://www.zachmccabe.com/nonfiction.html)

 For many years I've also worked as a ranch hand.
-I'm a big fan of sunshine. 🍃 The experience – and the confusion it causes my friends – is the force behind my ongoing photo project, "Laughing Lost in Briars."
+I'm a big fan of sunshine. 🍃 That experience – and the surprise befuddlement it seems to cause my friends – is the force behind my ongoing photo project, "Laughing Lost in Briars."